Seagate/halon/doc/developer/components/event-queue.rst

 Context
 -------

 The EQ sits atop the :ref:`replicator`, as one of the two components replicated using an `RGroup`.
 Any Halon node may send messages to the EQ.
 Once receipt is acknowledged, messages are replicated across the tracking station nodes.
 The EQ forwards messages to the :ref:`recovery-coordinator`, which is responsible for 'ack'-ing the messages, allowing them to be removed from the EQ.
-The :ref:eq-tracker` is responsible for tracking the location of active EQ nodes, and runs on all nodes connected to the Halon cluster.
+The :ref:`eq-tracker` is responsible for tracking the location of active EQ nodes, and runs on all nodes connected to the Halon cluster.

 The event queue _worker_ is structured using CEP.